kwaldenphd/python-structured-data/README.md

 tsv_file = open('example.txt')

 # create a reader object and specify the new delimiter
-read_tsv = csv.reader(tsv_file, delimiter="\t")
+read_tsv = csv.reader(tsv_file, delimiter=SPECIFY DELIMITER HERE)

 # use a for loop to read in the data
 for row in read_tsv:
   print(row)
 ```

-Q5: Define escape characters in your own words.
+Q5: Define escape characters or quote characters in your own words.
 Describe a situation in which escape characters would be needed, and how you would address that challenge using Python syntax.

 Q6: Describe in your own words how `csv_DictReader` interacts with structured data.